 The goal of the CZMA is to encourage states to preserve, protect, develop, and, where possible, restore and enhance the nation's coastal resources.
 Under Section 1456 of the CZMA, restoration actions undertaken or authorized by federal agencies within a state's coastal zone are required to comply, to the maximum extent practicable, with the enforceable policies of a state's federally approved Coastal Zone Management Program.
-The proposed restoration projects are consistent with state policy.
-The Trustees will initiate CZMA consultation prior to the release of the Phase I Final RP/EA.
+The selected restoration projects are consistent with state policy.
+At the time of this Final RP/EA's release, consultations are being initiated.